CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 How to Get There

 Start in Pattaya and take Route 3 (Sukhumvit Road) heading southeast toward Ban Phe, the gateway to Koh Samet.
 From Ban Phe, ferries and speedboats will take you to Koh Samet.
-For detailed navigation and ferry schedules, use Google Maps and the Ban Phe Ferry Port website for boat information.

 Best Time to Go